Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 DSARs under CCPA vs. GDPR

-While both CCPA and GDPR provide consumers with mechanisms to exercise greater control over their data, there are some fundamental differences between how much power a consumer has under each law.
+While both CPRA and GDPR provide consumers with mechanisms to exercise greater control over their data, there are various differences regarding the type and extent of rights a consumer has under each law.
 Let’s have a look:

 Who Can Submit a DSAR?

-A Data Subject Access Request (DSAR) is a formal inquiry made to a company by a data subject inquiring what of the data subject's personal information has been collected, stored, and used.
-Anyone who is a data subject can submit a request.
+A Data Subject Access Request (DSAR) is a formal inquiry made to a company by a data subject inquiring the kind of data subject's personal information which has been collected, stored, and used.
+Anyone who is a data subject can submit the DSAR.

-In the event someone else is requesting DSAR, the request for written authorization or other supporting documentation may be required by the organization.
+In the event a third-party is requesting DSAR, the request for written authorization or other supporting documentation may be required by the organization.

 • Responding to a Data Subject Request